-The International Merchant Marine Registry of Belize IMMARBE, established by the Merchant Ships Registration Act, 2010 for the registration under the flag of Belize of vessels of any type, class, size or weight, engaged in any kind of trade, service or international maritime activity, including pleasure vessels (sec.
+The IMMARBE, established by the Merchant Ships Registration Act, 2010 for the registration under the flag of Belize of vessels of any type, class, size or weight, engaged in any kind of trade, service or international maritime activity, including pleasure vessels (sec.
 3).

-4.0 Innocent Passage as Prescribed by the Maritime Areas Act
+7. Innocent passage as prescribed by the Maritime Area's Act

-Belize's domestic legislation on the rights of passage and navigation mirrors almost identically the provisions of UNCLOS (sec.
+Domestic legislation of Belize on the rights of passage and navigation mirrors almost identically the provisions of UNCLOS (sec.
 3) on this subject.
-The MMA provides for innocent passage through Belize's territorial seas.
+The MMA provides for innocent passage through the country's territorial seas.
 Section 12 (1) provides that every foreign vessel may, subject to and in accordance with that section and international law, exercise the right under international law of innocent passage, that is to say, the right of passage by navigating through the territorial sea for the purpose of traversing the territorial sea without entering internal waters or calling at a roadstead or port facility outside internal waters; proceeding to or from internal waters or a call at any such roadstead or port facility, where the passage is innocent; or traversing internal waters, to or from the territorial sea, which had not previously been considered as such, where the passage is innocent.